awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Import.md

 ## How Much Space Do I Need?<a name="AuroraMySQL.Migrating.RDSMySQL.Space"></a>

 When you migrate a snapshot of a MySQL DB instance into an Aurora MySQL DB cluster, Aurora uses an Amazon Elastic Block Store \(Amazon EBS\) volume to format the data from the snapshot before migrating it\.
 In some cases, additional space is needed to format the data for migration\.
-When migrating data into your DB cluster, observe the following guidelines and limitations:

-+ Although Aurora supports storage up to 64 TB in size, the process of migrating a snapshot into an Aurora MySQL DB cluster is limited by the size of the Amazon EBS volume of the snapshot\.
-Thus, the maximum size for a snapshot that you can migrate is 6 TB\.

-+ Tables that are not MyISAM tables and are not compressed can be up to 6 TB in size\.
+Tables that are not MyISAM tables and are not compressed can be up to 16 TB in size\.
 If you have MyISAM tables, then Aurora must use additional space in the volume to convert the tables to be compatible with Aurora MySQL\.
 If you have compressed tables, then Aurora must use additional space in the volume to expand these tables before storing them on the Aurora cluster volume\.
-Because of this additional space requirement, you should ensure that none of the MyISAM and compressed tables being migrated from your MySQL DB instance exceeds 3 TB in size\.
+Because of this additional space requirement, you should ensure that none of the MyISAM and compressed tables being migrated from your MySQL DB instance exceeds 8 TB in size\.

 ## Reducing the Amount of Space Required to Migrate Data into Amazon Aurora MySQL<a name="AuroraMySQL.Migrating.RDSMySQL.PreImport"></a>